 - Move your mouse over the version you want to restore, and click the Restore button that appears.

-- In the dialog box that appears, verify the name and version of the bot you want to restore, and then click Proceed.
+- In the Restore Version dialog box, enable the provided controls to verify the name and version of the bot you want to restore, and then click Proceed.

 Create a release